 - Avoid concatenating strings.
 Instead, use the add: method to dynamically resize strings.
 This is much more efficient. - If you have a choice between a method that modifies an object and one that returns a modified copy, use the method that modifies the object directly if your application allows it.
 This creates fewer temporary objects whose storage will have to be reclaimed.
-For example, String >> , creates a new string to use in modifying the old one, whereas String >> add: modifies a string. - Use ==nil rather than isNil.
-Use ~~nil rather than notNil Use == rather than = wherever possible. - Avoid generating temporary objects whose storage will need to be reclaimed.
+For example, String >> , creates a new string to use in modifying the old one, whereas String >> add: modifies a string. - Avoid generating temporary objects whose storage will need to be reclaimed.
 Storage reclamation can slow your application significantly. - Keep repository files on a disk reserved for their use, if possible.
 Particularly avoid putting repository files on the disk used for swapping. - For large applications, you may need to commit incrementally, rather than waiting to commit all at once.
 There is a limit on how large a transaction can be, either in terms of the total size of previously committed objects that are modified, or of the total size of temporary objects that are transitively reachable from modified committed objects.

-13.3 Modifying Cache Sizes for Better Performance
+14.3 Modifying Cache Sizes for Better Performance